Beyond Campaigns: The Evolution of the Marketing Roadmap

 - Email / Newsletters: Incorporating email into your marketing roadmap can produce strong results…if it’s done right.
 Send too many emails, use the wrong subject line, or even send to too broad of a recipient list, and you probably won’t see the results you want.
 I’ve seen clients exceed sales goals, increase attendance at special events & seminars, and meet fundraising goals for charitable efforts by incorporating email into the communication mix.
 Like everything else, it’s important to have a strategy in place to make sure you’re engaging with the right audience at the right time, and with the right frequency.

-- Related: Check out my post on 7 Ways to Improve Your Email Marketing, and you can learn more about our Email Marketing Services here.
+- Related: Check out my post on 7 Ways to Improve Your Email Marketing.

 - Educational Content: Producing content can be a great way not only to reach your audience, but to grow your audience and position yourself as a subject matter expert.
 Offering content via a blog and/or YouTube channel, for example, provides more opportunities for you to appear in search results and enables you to create more of a connection with your audience.
 Using the shoe store example, blog and video content could be created around how to pick the right shoe for your type of exercise, comparisons of shoe materials (rubber, memory foam, etc.) and how they hold up over time, or even a fun quiz on what your running shoe says about your personality.